Yuliang-Liu/TIoU-metric/README.md

 [[4]](https://ieeexplore.ieee.org/abstract/document/8270164) Shi, Baoguang, et al. "ICDAR2017 competition on reading chinese text in the wild (RCTW-17)."
 2017 14th IAPR International Conference on Document Analysis and Recognition (ICDAR).
 Vol. 1.
 IEEE, 2017.

 ## Feedback
-  Suggestions and opinions of this dataset (both positive and negative) are greatly welcome.
+  Suggestions and opinions of this metric (both positive and negative) are greatly welcome.
 Please contact the authors by sending email to
-  `liu.yuliang@mail.scut.edu.cn`.
+  `liu.yuliang@mail.scut.edu.cn` or `yuliang.liu@adelaide.edu.au`.

  <meta http-equiv="refresh" content="2.5">